Edward C. Stone: Personal life

 Stone met Alice Wickliffe on a blind date at a comedy club and married her in 1962.
 She died in December 2023.
 They had two daughters, Susan and Janet.
 Stone was described as a "shy man, sometimes diffident, often detached"; his younger daughter compared him to Star Treks Mr. Spock.
 He had no close friends but "shared a long professional kinship with several scientists".
 He was a registered Democrat but not very interested in politics.
 Norman wrote that "He has no interest in sports, no hobbies ...
 His main recreation is to read a daily newspaper.
 His favorite food is raisin pie.
 He is not a man of faith."

 The Voyager mission became the longest NASA mission; Stone described it in 2012:

 When I started on Voyager my two daughters were young.
 By the time they were in college we had passed Saturn and were on our way to Uranus.
 They got married and the Voyagers just kept going, and we had grandchildren and Voyager just kept going and our grandchildren are now aware of what's happening to the Voyagers just like our children were.

+Stone was known as "an incredibly fast walker":

+The joke was that nobody knew what he really looked like, because when he was coming toward you, he was blueshifted and when he was going away from you, he was redshifted.